-The East Central Wisconsin Regional Planning Commission (ECWRPC) is seeking comments on the Fond du Lac Metropolitan Planning Organization (MPO) Transportation Improvement Program for the Fond du Lac Urbanized Area - 2023.
+The East Central Wisconsin Regional Planning Commission (ECWRPC) is seeking comments on the Transportation Improvement Program for the Fond du Lac Urbanized Area - 2024-2027.

 The purpose of this letter is to promote cooperation and coordination to eliminate or minimize conflicts with other agencies' plans that impact transportation.
 The Bipartisan Infrastructure Law (BIL) and Fixing America's Surface Transportation Act (FAST Act) requires that the ECWRPC consult with federal, state and local entities that are responsible for economic growth and development, environmental protection, airport operations, freight movement, land use management, natural resources, conservation, and historic preservation.